INIT6Source/UNOFFICIAL_CERTIFIED_BLOCKHAIN_PRACTIONER_STUDY_GUIDE/Module 2 - Ethereum Overview/5 - Proof of Stake.md

 # Proof of Stake (PoS)

-Ethereum is undergoing a major evolution with its transition from Proof of Work (PoW) to Proof of Stake (PoS) as part of the Ethereum 2.0 upgrade.
+Ethereum's transition from Proof of Work (PoW) to Proof of Stake (PoS) is part of the Ethereum 2.0 upgrade.
 This shift is designed to improve Ethereum's scalability, security, and sustainability.
 In contrast to PoW, which relies on miners solving complex computational puzzles, PoS involves validators securing the network by staking cryptocurrency.
 This change not only mitigates the environmental impact and scalability challenges of PoW but also sets the stage for Ethereum's long-term growth and innovation.

 ---